gatekeeper321/ST10263164-SafeSteps-POE/AI_USAGE.md

 ![Login](screenshots/image1.jpg)
 ![Login](screenshots/image2.jpg)
 ![Login](screenshots/image3.jpg)
 As you can see from the images, AI was used.
-For the user Interface and user experience AI did an inspection to identify things like inconsistent header styles, deprecated code for navigation bars, and poor visual feedback on the buttons[cite: 10]. [cite_start]It then organized these fixes which was helpful for ensuring no critical design flaws were missed.
+For the user Interface and user experience AI did an inspection to identify things like inconsistent header styles, deprecated code for navigation bars, and poor visual feedback on the buttons.
+It then organized these fixes which was helpful for ensuring no critical design flaws were missed.

 ![Login](screenshots/image4.jpg)
 ![Login](screenshots/image5.jpg)
 ![Login](screenshots/image6.jpg)
-Ran through a bug where the alert system was only sending coordinates instead of actual addresses, AI was useful here as well because it pointed out that the application was missing a step called geocoding before sending the alert[cite: 15]. [cite_start]It then provided a detailed proposal of the methods in the code that needed to be updated in order to fix the issue.
+Ran through a bug where the alert system was only sending coordinates instead of actual addresses, AI was useful here as well because it pointed out that the application was missing a step called geocoding before sending the alert.
+It then provided a detailed proposal of the methods in the code that needed to be updated in order to fix the issue.